Henry Every

-Henry Every, also known as Henry Avery (20 August 1659 – Disappeared: June 1696), sometimes erroneously given as Jack Avery or John Avery, (Note: All surviving government documents from Every's time give his name as "Henry Every" (occasionally spelt "Avery" and "Evarie" in contemporary records), and "Henry Every" is how the pirate signed his name.
+Henry Every, also known as Henry Avery (born 20 August 1659; disappeared June 1696), sometimes erroneously given as Jack Avery or John Avery, (Note: All surviving government documents from Every's time give his name as "Henry Every" (occasionally spelt "Avery" and "Evarie" in contemporary records), and "Henry Every" is how the pirate signed his name.
 The name "John Avery" appears in the 1709 pamphlet The Life and Adventures of Capt.
 John Avery, but the memoir is a work of fiction.
 Daniel Defoe later borrowed this name for his 1720 book The King of Pirates, and the usage of "John Avery" continued afterwards, most notably by the Dictionary of National Biography.
 (The Oxford Dictionary of National Biography, published in September 2004, uses "Henry Avery.")
 Although it is possible that "John Avery" was one of the pirate's aliases, there are no known records of him ever using this name.) was an English pirate who operated in the Atlantic and Indian oceans in the mid-1690s.
 He probably used several aliases throughout his career, including Benjamin Bridgeman, and was known as Long Ben to his crewmen and associates.
 (Note: The meaning of the nickname "Long Ben," which appears in usage as early as 1693, is unclear.
 Some have speculated that it referred to Every's height, the pirate having once been described as "a tall, strongly built man".)

-Dubbed The Arch Pirate and The King of Pirates by contemporaries, Every was infamous for being one of the very few major pirate captains to escape with his loot without being arrested or killed in battle, and for being the perpetrator of what has been called the most profitable act of piracy in history.
+Dubbed the Arch Pirate and the King of Pirates by contemporaries, Every was infamous for being one of the very few major pirate captains to escape with his loot without being arrested or killed in battle, and for being the perpetrator of what has been called the most profitable act of piracy in history.
 Although Every's career as a pirate lasted only two years, his exploits captured the public's imagination, inspired others to take up piracy, and spawned works of literature.
 He began his pirate career while he was first mate aboard the warship Charles II.
 As the ship lay anchored in the northern Spanish harbour of Corunna, the crew grew discontented as Spain failed to deliver a letter of marque and Charles IIs owners failed to pay their wages, so they mutinied.
 Charles II was renamed the Fancy and the crew elected Every its captain.